Dheerendra69/HustleHive/README.md

 **YC-directory** is a modern blogging platform built with **Next.js**, where users can create and publish insightful articles about their startup journey.
 Inspired by the spirit of innovation, it’s a directory of stories from startup founders, makers, and enthusiasts.

 ### 🏠 Home Page
-Displays a feed of all published articles, allowing visitors to explore different startup stories.
 ![Hero Page](./website-demo/Hero-Page.png)
 ---